Meet with us wherever you are! Schedule through B-Successful and we'll send you a Zoom link. See you online soon!

 For more information please email us.

-Declaring an interest in psychology on your admissions application does not mean you have declared your major; all students enter Binghamton as undeclared.
-Please review the Harpur major/minor advising and the Harpur information pages on choosing a major.
-If you are a STEM major with specific funding requirements, see the Integrative Neuroscience Advising website.
+All students enter Binghamton as undeclared, so declaring an interest in psychology on your admissions application does not mean you have declared your major.
+Please review the Harpur major/minor advising document and the Harpur information pages on choosing a major to learn more about declaring your major.
+If you are a STEM major with specific funding requirements, please see our Integrative Neuroscience Advising website.

-You may declare your major in Psychology at any time.
-However, you must receive a C or higher in both PSYC 111 and PSYC 243 in order to progress through the major.
+Declaring your major as Psychology can be done at any time.
+However, you must receive a C or higher in both PSYC 111 and PSYC 243 in order to progress to upper level courses in the major.

 If you are already declared as a Psychology major but would like to drop the Psychology major, please send an email with this request to firstname.lastname@example.org.

-Use the Important Waitlist Info & FAQs as a guide to add yourself into a waitlist.
+Review these Waitlist procedures to add yourself into a waitlist.

-*The IN and ABA GPA calculators are located on their respective webpages.
+*The IN and GPA calculators are located on their respective webpages.

-Use the course-to-course look-up tool to see how your credits will transfer to Binghamton.
+Use the Transfer Equivalency Table to see how your credits will transfer to Binghamton.

 How can I get into closed courses?

 First, check whether the course has a waitlist.
-If a waitlist is available, the only way to enter the course is to add yourself to the waitlist.
+If it does, the only way to enter the course is to add yourself to the waitlist.
 For more information regarding the waitlisting procedure, please click here.

 If the course does not have a waitlist, you may self-register if a spot becomes available.
 For closed courses, you should monitor BU Brain closely during open registration periods.